Nictiz/eu-nl-compared/maps/xtehr2zibs2024/AllergyIntolerance-HypersensivityIntolerance-comments.md

 | type_xtehr | CodeableConcept |

 ### Comments
-This concept matches to Symptom.SymptomName.
-Thr binding in the zib to SNOMED findings is required.
+As the cardinality of this concept is 0..*, this concept can only be mapped to Symptom.SymptomName.
+The binding in the zib to SNOMED findings is required.
+However,the examples given in the definition are more applicable to the name of the reaction itself, which would map to Reaction.DiagnosisNameData.DiagnosisName.
+It appears that the name of the reaction itself (cardinality 0..1) is missing.

 ## EHDSAllergyIntolerance.reaction.date